daranzolin/OLDdaranzolin.github.io/_posts/2017-01-21-shepherdfairey.markdown

 A good--but admittedly artificial--way to further examine the portraits' unity and disunity is to watch them fade into and out of each other.
-This can be accomplished with the brilliant `magick` package, [courtesy of rOpenSci.](https://ropensci.org/) I'm sure there are websites that could accomplish something similar, but creating a gif that morphs each portrait into a cycle is quite simple in R. See below:
+This can be accomplished with the brilliant `magick` package, [courtesy of rOpenSci.](https://ropensci.org/) I'm sure there are websites that could do the same, but creating a gif that morphs each portrait into a cycle was just a few lines of code.
+See below:

 {% highlight r %}